crashb/jestercap/README.md

 ## Additional Features
 * Detects when the True Crown is collected, no need to manually sync at all
 * Detects when the True Crown is lost (i.e. player died) and resets automatically
-* Doesn't count time while the game is paused, helping to prevent desyncs
+* Doesn't count time while the game is paused or during Ankh respawn animation, helping to prevent desyncs
 * Timer resets upon entering a new level
 * The `Resources/notification.wav` file can be replaced to an alert sound of your choosing
 * The `JesterCap.exe.config` file can be edited to change when & how many times the alert sound fires